Animals in Cyprus

 Donations are asked for here, I was particularly impressed with the way these dogs all seem to get on so well together.

-Here are the Friends of the Cyprus Donkey, run by Patrick Skinner and various volunteers, a home for unwanted and retired Cyprus donkeys.
-Visitors are welcome.
+Here are the Friends of the Cyprus Donkey, started by Patrick Skinner, his wife and various volunteers, a home for unwanted and retired Cyprus donkeys.

 panier+.gif (15127 bytes)